notadithyabhat/medbill-takehome/readme.md

 # Requirements

+Note: Tracking with Git, so that I can revert back incase I dont complete a feature for version control.

 ## Data Modelling
 ### Entities
 1. Users - the end user who has an open case + staff + AI